 Hooru, on the other hand, has numerous viable options in Category 2.

 The one I see most often is Vision of Austerity, and for good reason.
-Many decks require specific relics to function: Chalice, Mask of Torment, Paladin Oathbook, Combustion Cell, Xenan Obelisk, Crown of Possibilities, etc. Vision gets whichever one your opponent is playing, nice and easy.
+Many decks require specific relics to function: Crystalline Chalice, Mask of Torment, Paladin Oathbook, Combustion Cell, Xenan Obelisk, Crown of Possibilities, Rat Cage, etc. Vision gets whichever one your opponent is playing, nice and easy.

 Hooru decks (and all the multifaction decks that include Hooru) also have access to Bring Down, a particularly excellent answer to Inquisitor Makto but also Crimson Firemaw and Inquisitor’s Blade.

-Kothon is mostly a way for unitless (well, unitless sans merchants) control to get on board and stay there.
+Kothon, the Far-Watcher is mostly a way for unitless (well, unitless bar merchants) control to get on board and stay there.
 Duelist’s Blade provides Hooru Fliers with repeated removal, which is not something the opponent will expect out of Fliers until ~6 power.
 Champion of Order is a one-unit army that can be used in literally any deck that expects to need multiple threats late in the game.